 This got me thinking to coaching.
+I have made so many mistakes in this area.
+In the beginning I followed the calf path, focused on standard drills, shouting instructions, making decisions for my players, and judging success on results.
+As I began to study, and now as I read comments from coaches now on various discussion boards or forums, I see the tide is slowing shifting.
+Performance is becoming key – results are the consequence, not the goal.
 As coaches how often do we want people to perform at a level they simply aren’t ready for?
 Let’s say you are coaching a team and a whole bunch of new players come in, how do you find balance between integrating the new and challenging the core?
 Do you expect the new players to get up to speed with the existing core, or do you slow down the existing team and try to bring the new players up to speed?

-There are many lessons a coach can teach about life through the medium of soccer, and understanding how to support others for the good of the whole is surely the most important of them.
-Sir Alex Ferguson built an entire empire of success on the idea that no individual would ever be bigger than the team.
+2 – There are many lessons a coach can teach about life through soccer, and understanding how to support others for the good of the whole is surely the most important of them.
+I spoken of Albert Camus a few times, but a practical example is Sir Alex Ferguson who built an entire empire of success on the idea that no individual would ever be bigger than the team.

 Picture credit: https://pixabay.com/en/home-life-sofa-couch-comfortable-1822426/